CharlesCage/burstrender/README.md

                         Specify minimum time between detected bursts in seconds.
 (Default is 2.)
   --minimum-burst-length MINIMUM_BURST_LENGTH
                         Specify minimum number of photos in burst.
 (Default is 10.)
+  --accept-jpg          Tell burtrender to look for bursts in JPG files.
+(Default is CR3.)
-  --detect-only         Detect burst photos and display information only --sample-images-only  Render the PNG for first image of each burst only --no-stabilization    Do not stabilize the images --gif-only            Keep only final GIF and remove prelim MP4 files --no-normalize        Disable automatic normalization of the MP4 files via ffmpeg
+  --detect-only         Detect burst photos and display information only --sample-images-only  Render the PNG for first image of each burst only, apply any ffmpeg corrections, and move to destination path
+  --no-stabilization    Do not stabilize the images --gif-only            Keep only final GIF and remove prelim MP4 files --no-normalize        Disable automatic normalization of the MP4 files via ffmpeg